 Here is an important thing to remember about power vs range.
 Induction motors provide high torque at low speeds but overall they are less energy efficient.
 PMSRMs are basically your high range energy efficient motors.
 Early on Model S And X used one or two induction motors…massive power but pretty poor range.

 The Model 3 introduced a major redesign in the motors as the motors were also designed for the Semi (with 3 or 4 of them in a Semi).
-So, Tesla introduced the PMSRM battery in the rear on all model 3s with the induction motor in the front on LR and performance versions.
+So, Tesla introduced the PMSRM motor in the rear on all model 3s with the induction motor in the front on LR and performance versions.
 This gives both single motor and dual motor model 3s a decent kick from the rear motor.
 The advantage the dual motor Teslas have is that they can send power to the induction motor when immediate, rapid acceleration is called for, then shift power to the PMSRM as the vehicle gets up to speed to conserve energy.
 The performance model basically has the same motors as the LR, but has a different silicon carbide inverter on the rear motor designed to dump more current into the PMSRM rear motor when needed, bumping the HP up.

 HP ratings between the 3 basic model 3 models are 252 (RWD), 363(LR), and 460+(P).
 The LR can be bumped up to higher HP and 0.5 seconds shaved off the 0-60 via a software option purchase.
 0-60 numbers in seconds are 5.5 (RWD), 4.4 (LR), 3.9 (LR w/software option), 3.1 (P), 3.0 (P- stealth option but basically just 18” tires on a P).